 Health Care Savings for New Jersey

-The State of New Jersey would save at least $2.2 billion per year—that’s 7.4% of its 2011–2012 budget of $29.8 billion.
+The State of New Jersey would save at least $2.5 billion per year—that’s 6.7% of its 2018–2019 budget of $37.4 billion.

+NJ’s unfunded post-retirement health benefits obligation would disappear—that’s $67 billion less debt.
 Local governments in New Jersey would realize similar savings, reducing the State aid they require.

 - Jersey City would save $60 million per year

 - Camden would save $20 million per year (70% of Camden’s budget comes from the State)

 - Passaic County would save $50 million per year